 Risk Management

 The Satoshi Protocol employs a comprehensive risk management framework to ensure system stability and security.
 This framework includes a Two-tier Liquidation system that provides users an opportunity to rectify their positions before full liquidation, inspired by Aave’s approach.
 Instant & Permissionless Liquidation allows any user to initiate liquidations without prior approval, ensuring prompt handling of undercollateralized positions.
 Overcollateralization requires users to deposit more collateral than the value of their debt, tailored to different asset risk profiles, such as varying interest rates and LTV ratios.
-The Stability Pool Mechanism offers liquidity for settling debts from liquidated positions, using $satUSD and flash loans to maintain stability.
+The Stability Pool Mechanism offers liquidity for settling debts from liquidated positions, using satUSD and flash loans to maintain stability.
 Recovery Mode is activated when the Total Collateral Ratio (TCR) falls below 150%, enforcing stricter rules to restore system health.
 Flash Loan Liquidation provides immediate liquidity for liquidations, enhancing efficiency.
 Isolated Risk Control to customize parameters of risk management for each asset type, like LST/LRT, to address specific risks and ensure protocol resilience.

 Isolated Risk Control